It is important to recognize that an ISO 9001 quality management system needs to be alive and constantly evolving.

 Management Review: management's periodical review of key business indicators and planning of improvement initiatives.

 Far too many ISO 9001 quality management systems fail.
-The reasons for these failures are almost always the same - and they can be easily avoided.
+The reasons for these failures are almost always the same - and they can easily be avoided.

 A quite common indicator that a company's ISO 9001 QMS is heading towards failure is a majority of employees complaining about ISO 9001.
 Most complaints are about excessive bureaucracy, much paperwork and extra work before audits.
 At the same time, those employees feel that there are no benefits to ISO 9001.